Maximal symplectic torus actions

-for every $\xi, \xi' \in P$, and $\exp(A)$ is a subgroup of the group $\Hom(P, T)$ of homomorphisms from $P$ to $T$, which acts on $\Hom_c(P, T)$, and is given by \cite[Equation 7.19]{duistermaat_pelayo}. \end{enumerate} By \cite[Definition 9.3]{duistermaat_pelayo}, every symplectic $T$ action on a symplectic manifold, with coisotropic principal orbits, has well defined values for these six invariants.
-Moreover, by \cite[Theorem 9.4]{duistermaat_pelayo}, every two such actions are equivariantly symplectomorphic if and only if their invariants agree, and by \cite[Theorem 9.6]{duistermaat_pelayo}, there exists a space for every (consistent) choice of the six invariants. \\

-We are now ready to prove Theorems \ref{maximal_uniqueness_theorem} and \ref{maximal_existence_theorem}. \begin{proof}[Proof of Theorem \ref{maximal_uniqueness_theorem}] Let $(M, \omega)$ a symplectic manifold, equipped with an isotropy-maximal symplectic torus action.
+\begin{proof}[Proof of Theorem \ref{maximal_uniqueness_theorem}] Let $(M, \omega)$ a symplectic manifold, equipped with an isotropy-maximal symplectic torus action.
 By Lemma \ref{which_coisotropic_are_maximal_lemma}, we have that $\mathfrak{t}_h = \ker(\sigma)$.
 Therefore, the second invariant $T_h$ can be read from the first invariant $\sigma$.
 Moreover, it follows that the group $N :=(\ker(\sigma)/\mathfrak{t}_h)^*$ is trivial, and therefore the fourth invariant $P$ and the fifth invariant $c$ are also trivial by definition (cf. Remark \ref{fifth_invariant_remark}).
 Since $P$ is trivial, then the sixth invariant $\bar \tau$ is also trivial by definition.